Treatment of Gastroenterology in hospitals Japan

 Jensin Clinic China, Beijing

-Foreign patients in year 12700
+International patients per year 12700

-Price segment Middle
+Price segment Mid-range

 DSC_9740.JPG